Cskr5/simple-blog/README.md

 #### 5. US: Comments under post details (8 point)

-As a user I want to see all my comments (with all their data) under the Post sorted in descending order by createAt.
+As a user I want to see all my comments (with all their data) under the Post sorted in descending order by createdAt.

 Hint: use @OrderBy to get the list of comments in a specific order.
  ````